I'm a work-at-home, homeschooling mom of three and a Canadian expat living in Guatemala.

 - Possible limb malformations

-Your baby will undergo several tests after birth to determine if there are any other issues that need to be treated.
-In many cases, minor issues will be left for the time being, such as when the bladder doesn't work correctly, since these problems may clear up on their own as the child grows.
+Shortly after birth, your baby will undergo several tests to determine if there are any other issues that need to be treated.
+In many cases, minor issues will be left for the time being, such as when the bladder doesn't work correctly, since these problems may clear up on their own as the child matures.